Get world class leadership coaching

 8. Build your emotional intelligence.

-Have you heard about emotional intelligence (often known as EQ) and it’s importance in effective leadership?
+Have you heard about emotional intelligence (often known as EQ) and its importance in effective leadership?

 9. Avoid making empty promises.

-Here’s a frightening fact: Only 42% of employees say they trust their boss.
-Yet, trust is the foundation of positive, productive relationships in the workplace.
+Here’s a frightening fact: Only 42% of employees say they trust their boss.15 Yet, trust is the foundation of positive, productive relationships in the workplace.
 If trust doesn’t exist, communicating successfully is an uphill battle.

 10. Don’t use a blanket communication strategy.